thebigh2014/chocolatier-continued/README.md

 #### 📍 So&hellip; Why More Machines?

 The simple answer is, again, that it makes things a lot easier for everyone.
-Having a dedicated machine for each type of chocolate artisan good means more varieties are possible, again due to how the Producer Framework Mod works.
+Having a dedicated machine for each type of chocolate artisan good means more varieties are possible, again due to how machines work.
 I realize that this means a higher capital/initial cost to making various artisan goods but that's reality, right?
 If needed and/or requested, I may re-balance machine costs and/or artisan good prices in the future.

 ## Configuration